 This is not at all true, but it’s understandable why this would be a concern.
 The PEO manages aspects of the employee experience that can affect the employee’s relationship with the employer, like how satisfied they are with their benefits.
 The fear is that the employer would thus lose control over employee morale.

-Still, it’s not surprising that some people would worry about the impact of PEOs on company culture.
-Numerous misconceptions about PEOs persist (we debunk four of them here).
-The biggest fear is usually that PEOs simply take over, but that’s untrue.
+Still, it’s not surprising that some people would worry about the impact on company culture.
+Numerous misconceptions of PEOs still persist (we debunk four of them here).
+The biggest fear is usually that the business owner will lose all control, but that’s untrue.
 The business owner always stays in charge of all business decisions, including those that affect their employees.

 These contributions strengthen employee relations.
 The National Association of Professional Employer Organizations (NAPEO) studied PEO users versus non-PEO users and found that employee engagement was five points higher among PEO users than others, and the turnover rate was 10 to 14 percentage points lower.
 Perhaps even more importantly, PEOs can save small businesses and startups from shutting down or facing litigation due to avoidable HR issues.
 (We detail three companies that should have invested more in HR here).